web-atoms/samples/docs/xf/clr-service.md

         ///<summary>
         /// Synchronous method
         ///</summary>
-        public string GetVersion(IJSContext context) {
+        public IJSValue GetVersion(IJSContext context) {
-            // convert method converts basic types (string, int, float, date) etc to native JS types
-            // otherwise it wraps an object and you cannot call any methods on it return context.Convert("current version");
+            // since JavaScript has different types, and
+            // underlying JavaScript engine could be different on different
+            // platforms, you have to create native representation before
+            // passing it to JavaScript
+            return context.CreateString("current version");
         }